FaisalAli19/ReactScoreKeeperApp/README.md

 Meteor
 ```

-### Installing

-A step by step series of examples that tell you how to get a development env running.

 #### Installing dependencies

 Before running the below commands make sure you are in the root of the repository folder.